 Whichever option you incorporate, both have an immense number of benefits.

-If you think you’re ready to get started on your very own home renovation (with a touch of lower-level entertainment), set up a time to talk with Leslie.
+If you think you’re ready to get started on your very own home renovation (with a touch of lower-level entertainment), set up a time to talk with one of our Designers.
 Make sure to also attend one of our upcoming seminars to learn more about the kitchen, bathroom or home addition process.